Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Linear optical response

-{\it Linear optical response.---}As shown in Fig.~\ref{figyc1}(b), once the system enters the gapless regime, the impurity bands fill the low-energy spectrum, and the sharp gap edges characteristic of a gapped superconductor are completely washed out.
+As shown in Fig.~\ref{figyc1}(b), once the system enters the gapless regime, the impurity bands fill the low-energy spectrum, and the sharp gap edges characteristic of a gapped superconductor are completely washed out.
 In this regime, probing intrinsic order-parameter magnitude $\Delta_0$ requires techniques that are sensitive to the condensate rather than single-particle tunneling measurements.
 We therefore examine the optical response.

-Within the Mattis–Bardeen framework~\cite{PhysRev.111.412,PhysRev.156.470}, the linear response is characterized by the real part of the optical conductivity $\sigma_{1s}(\Omega)$, given by~\cite{PhysRevB.109.064508}
+{We first examine the linear-response optical absorption in conventional superconductors with magnetic impurities.
+Building on the Mattis-Bardeen theory for superconductors in the anomalous skin-effect regime~\cite{PhysRev.111.412,PhysRev.156.470,PhysRevB.102.144508}, where the mean free path $l=v_F\tau$ exceeds the skin depth, with $\tau$ being the momentum-relaxation time that accounts for all relevant scattering processes, the induced optical current at a given spatial point depends not only on the optical field at that point but also on the surrounding fields.
+This non-local interaction gives rise to the following expression for the current~\cite{PhysRev.111.412,PhysRev.156.470,PhysRevB.102.144508}:

+Here, ${\bf R}={\bf r}-{\bf r}'$; $I(\Omega,{\bf R})$ is the normalized linear-response coefficient and $\Omega$ representing the optical frequency.
+In the strong-scattering limit, where the coherence length $\xi$ is much larger than the mean free path $l=v_F\tau$, one can apply the mean value theorem for integrals, leading to the conventional approximation: